DE | EN

 Lawfulness of processing

-The data subject has given his/her consent to the processing of personal data concerning him/her for one or more specific purposes;
+The data subject has given consent to the processing of his or her personal data for one or more specific purposes;

 Information about the collection of personal data

-(1) In the following, we inform about the collection of personal data when using our website.
-Personal data are e.g. name, address, e-mail addresses, user behavior.
+(1) In the following, we inform you about the collection of personal data when you use our website.
+Personal data is, for example, name, address, e-mail addresses, user behaviour.

-(2) If you contact us by e-mail or via a contact form, the data you provide (your e-mail address, name and telephone number, if applicable) will be stored by us in order to answer your questions.
-We delete the data accruing in this context after the storage is no longer necessary, or the processing is restricted if there are legal obligations to retain data.
+(2) When you contact us by e-mail or via a contact form, the data you provide (your e-mail address and, if applicable, your name and telephone number) will be stored by us in order to answer your questions.
+We delete the data arising in this context once storage is no longer necessary, or restrict processing if statutory retention obligations apply.

 Collection of personal data when visiting our website